-Although producing of energy through hydropower does not emit any greenhouse gases but building of huge dams on the rivers and blocking them can have serious environmental and social effects in the form of altering the normal flow of river, blocking of migratory fish passage, sudden occurrence of floods, increase in number of earthquakes and displacing of local communities.
+Although producing of energy through hydropower does not emit any greenhouse gases but the building of huge dams on the rivers and blocking them can have serious environmental and social effects in the form of altering the normal flow of the river, blocking of migratory fish passage, a sudden occurrence of floods, increase in a number of earthquakes and displacing of local communities.

 Pros of Hydroelectric Power

-2. Clean Energy Source: As you may expect, hydroelectric power is one of the “green” and “clean” alternative energy sources that are out there.
+As you may expect, hydroelectric power is one of the “green” and “clean” alternative energy sources that are out there.
 Creating power with hydroelectric energy is not contaminating itself.
-The energy produced by hydroelectric plants do not produce any toxic or greenhouse gases that pollutes the atmosphere.
+The energy produced by hydroelectric plants do not produce any toxic or greenhouse gases that pollute the atmosphere.
 The main contamination happens when the power plants are being built.

-6. Recreational Opportunities: The lake that form behind the dam can be used for recreational opportunities, offering activities such as fishing, boating and swimming.
+The lake that forms behind the dam can be used for recreational opportunities, offering activities such as fishing, boating and swimming.
 The lake’s water can also be used for irrigation purposes.
-Apart from this, large dams become hot spot for tourist attractions.
+Apart from this, large dams become a hotspot for tourist attractions.